gmourant/uni-project-ecse223-w2019/README.md

 ## Introduction

 Bonjour-hi!
 Welcome to our repository for ```Block223```, a model-oriented programming project.
-Please stay tuned as updates because updates will be added continuously through the Winter 2019 semester.
+Please stay tuned because updates will be added continuously through the Winter 2019 semester.

 ## Organisation